IzzySoprano/Renavart/README.md

 ### User Experience (UX)
 ## 1. Strategy
--
+- A simple and easy to use UX that allows users to navigate through the different webpages with ease

 ## Project Goals
 - Allow users to purchase Jon Jones merchandise and apparel
 - Allow users to get in touch with order issues
-- Allow users to view content through images and video
+- Allow users to view media content through images and video
 - Create a reponsive website that is accessible across dektop, tablet and mobile.

 ### Customer Goals
+- Mobile first
+- Provide a Contact page to allow users to get in touch with order issues
+- Include Social links to JJ social acocunts
--
+- Provide a consistent theme

 ## 2. Scope